pandalilium/test/README.md

 ### Test server

-All pull requests to branch _main_ trigger a build and a release.
+All pull requests will trigger a build and a release.
 Invoke the _"Deploy To Test"_ workflow to deploy to the test server.
-The invocation will prompt for the correct branch name and build number.
+The invocation will prompt for the correct build number.

 ### Production server

 Builds on _main_ branch will automatically proceed with deployment to production.
+(Not yet fully implemented)